Skip to main contentSkip to navigation

 SSD Controller Architecture

-Phison controllers power everything from the $25 Kingston A400 to the Corsair MP700 Gen5 flagship.
-Seven controller families, two interfaces, two encryption schemes.
+Phison controllers power everything from the entry-level Kingston A400 to the Corsair MP700 Gen5 flagship.
+Ten controller families, two interfaces, two encryption schemes.
 The PS3111-S11's "SATAFIRM S11" firmware panic is the single most common SSD failure we see in the lab.
 Recovery follows the same core path across the Phison family: bypass the corrupted firmware through PC-3000 SSD's Phison utility, reconstruct the Flash Translation Layer from NAND metadata, & image the data.
+This page is the architecture-level guide for our SSD data recovery service; pricing, turnaround, and shipping details for both SATA and NVMe data recovery live there.
 SATA recovery starts at From $200.
 NVMe starts at From $200.
 No diagnostic fee.

 Louis Rossmann